 Good Manufacturing Practices and False Claims Act Liability

-Yes, and indeed drug manufacturer Ranbaxy pleaded guilty to seven felonies related to Good Manufacturing Practices violations at facilities India and paid $500 million in penalties.
-But there are limitations on False Claims Act lawsuits arising from violations of Good Manufacturing Practices” (“GMPs”), the standards for quality control and product testing set forth at 21 C.F.R. pt.
+Yes, and indeed drug manufacturer Ranbaxy pleaded guilty to seven felonies related to Good Manufacturing Practices violations at facilities in India and paid $500 million in penalties.
+Good Manufacturing Practices (“GMPs”) are the standards for quality control and product testing set forth at 21 C.F.R. pt.
 211.

 But there are limitations:

 - A minor or trivial departure from GMPs might not be actionable.

 - In the Fourth Circuit, when a new drug has been approved by the FDA and thus qualifies for reimbursement, a claim for reimbursement is not a false claim merely due to adulteration.
 See Barry Rostholder v.
 Omnicare, Inc., 745 F.3d 694 (4th Cir.
 2014).